TsimpDim/tsimpdim.github.io/_posts/2022-05-31-jam-released.md

 ---

 {: .box-warning}
-**Remember:** This project is in its early stages - a lot of polish & love is required before this is can be described as a full-fledged product.
+**Remember:** This project is in its early stages - a lot of polish & love is required before this can be described as a full-fledged product.

 # Overview